 - Heat the oil, butter or niter kibbeh in a large, heavy-bottomed saucepan over medium flame.
 Add turmeric, paprika and cayenne pepper and stir rapidly to color the oil and cook spices through, about 30 seconds.

-- Add the onion puree and sauté until the excess moisture evaporates and the onion loses its raw aroma, about 5-10 minutes.
+- Add the onion puree and saute until the excess moisture evaporates and the onion loses its raw aroma, about 5 to 10 minutes.
 Do not burn.

 - Stir in salt and pepper to taste and serve.

 - Shiro wat: Use split green peas instead of lentils.
 In Ethiopia, shiro wat is made with a premade mix of powdered green peas and spices.
 But as this mix is virtually impossible to purchase outside Ethiopia, split green peas are an acceptable substitute.

 - Substitute yellow lentils if you like.